 How does disembarkation work?

-Where can I find the times of the ports of call on my cruise?
+Where can I find the times of the ports of call of my cruise?

-The times of arrival and departure for each port will be indicated on the day prior in the newsletter you receive each evening.
+The times of arrival and departure for each port will be indicated on the day prior in the newsletter you will receive each evening.
 Please note that the ship is unable to wait for latecomers.
-We thank you in advance for your understanding and for respecting the provided times.
+We thank you in advance for your understanding and for respecting the designated times.

 What is the procedure for arrival in port?